aesara-devs/aesara/doc/tutorial/aliasing.rst

 proceeds as fast as an in-place update.

+..
    When ``shared`` variables are allocated on the GPU, the transfers to and from the GPU device memory can be costly.
 Here are a few tips to ensure fast and efficient use of GPU memory and bandwidth:

    * Prior to Aesara 0.3.1, ``set_value`` did not work in-place on the GPU.
 This meant that, sometimes, GPU memory for the new value would be allocated before the old memory was released.
 If you're running near the limits of GPU memory, this could cause you to run out of GPU memory unnecessarily.

      *Solution*: update to a newer version of Aesara.

    * If you are going to swap several chunks of data in and out of a ``shared`` variable repeatedly, you will want to reuse the memory that you allocated the first time if possible - it is both faster and more memory efficient.

      *Solution*: upgrade to a recent version of Aesara (>0.3.0) and consider padding your source data to make sure that every chunk is the same size.

    * It is also worth mentioning that, current GPU copying routines support only contiguous memory.
 So Aesara must make the value you provide *C-contiguous* prior to copying it.
 This can require an extra copy of the data on the host.

-  *Solution*: make sure that the value you assign to a GpuArraySharedVariable is *already*  *C-contiguous*.
+     *Solution*: make sure that the value
+     you assign to a GpuArraySharedVariable is *already*  *C-contiguous*.

-(Further information on the current implementation of the GPU version of ``set_value()`` can be found here: :ref:`libdoc_gpuarray_type`)

 .. _borrowfunction: